 Looking for a unique Christmas tree decoration that uses an Arabesque tile?
-Learn how to make this beautiful ceramic tile ornament using our free downloadable SVG.
+Learn how to make this beautiful ceramic tile ornament using our free SVG.
+If you make a purchase using the affiliate links included, we may earn a commission.

 My very favorite holiday tradition is our family ornament exchange.